 - CT State Employees Workers Compensation Guide (for state employees)

 In Connecticut, the union has the capacity to assist and represent all injured members, including appearances at Informal and Pre-formal Hearings before the Workers’ Compensation Commission.
-To get in touch with a member of the 1199 Workers’ Compensation team, call the union office at (860) 549-1199.

 In Rhode Island, the workers’ compensation process is overseen by the Rhode Island Department of Labor & Training’s (DLT) Workers’ Compensation division.
 For basic information, click here to review a downloadable pamphlet created by the DLT, or visit the Workers’ Compensation website by clicking here.
 For advice on your workers’ compensation claim and/or legal referrals to help you through the process of your claim, you can call the union office at (401) 457-5099.